jessepav/libgdx-wiki-old/Bitmap-fonts.md

-LibGdx makes use of bitmap files (pngs) to render fonts.
+libGDX makes use of bitmap files (pngs) to render fonts.
 Each glyph in the font has a corresponding TextureRegion.

 [BitmapFont class](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/BitmapFont.html) [(code)](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/graphics/g2d/BitmapFont.java)

-BitmapFont was refactored for the LibGdx 1.5.6 release.
+BitmapFont was refactored for the libGDX 1.5.6 release.
 [This blog post](http://www.badlogicgames.com/wordpress/?p=3658) has details about the changes and also a small example showing how to move from pre 1.5.6 code to the new API.

 A tutorial on using BitmapFont is available on [LibGDX.info](https://libgdx.info/basic-label/)